 |Tyranny of the Stars, by Robert Brookes|

 "This seems legitimate," one of them notes with a swipe of two fingers through thick dust and grime.
-Patris has been doubting coming here for a while now, and Aribessa's absence from this gathering has made that doubt more pointed.
+Patris doubted the good sense in coming here for a while now, and Aribessa's absence from this gathering has made that doubt more pointed.
 Instead, the young man finds himself among the company of two strangers.
 One, a wiry man with a face full of wrinkles and a shock of white hair.
 He's been fondling the talisman of Pharasma hung about his neck since Patris arrived.
-While he's young, Patris has lived long enough to know that when a priest is anxious, it's fro good reason.
+While he's young, Patris has lived long enough to know that when a priest is anxious, it's for good reason.
 The other man, roughly the same age, has been patiently sitting on a stool since Patris arrived, quietly smoking out of a long ivory-necked pipe.
 His battered duster and wide-brimmed hat are clearly Alken fashion and were it not for the absence of a badge Patris might mistake him for a shield marshal.
-The rifle leaning up against the wall next to him helps sell that notion some.
+The shotgun leaning up against the wall next to him helps sell that notion some.

 Patris hasn't heard either of the men make a sound since his arrival.
 At least, no more than a cursory nod and grunt of greeting.
 The instructions Patris was given indicated that it would be best if he didn't discuss the particulars of his hiring, and he's left to wonder if they were given the same orders.
 "Are we seriously just going to sit here and not ask questions?"
 Patris isn't much for following orders, however, especially inscrutably clandestine ones.